R3nanRibeiro/R3nanRibeiro/README.md

 - 📚 I’m currently learning **HTML, CSS and .NET/C#**

-- 📫 I'm working at Faurecia Automotive of Brazil as system support
+- 📫 I'm working at Faurecia Automotive of Brazil as intern developer

 - 📫 My e-mail is **renanribeirodasilva92@gmail.com**